Epistemic Regret Minimization: Label-Free Causal Critique Beyond Outcome Reward: Epistemic Regret Minimization

-\paragraph{Layer 1: Instance Correction (Inner Loop).} On each subtask, the agent generates a hypothesis $H_i$, executes action $a_i$, and observes outcome $Y_i$.
-If the epistemic error $|\hat{Y}_i - Y_i| > \epsilon$, ERM performs AGM-style belief revision on the causal graph $G_t$: it queries the CTL for cumulative evidence on the failed claims, contracting refuted edges and reinforcing supported ones.
-The correction is surgical: ERM identifies which specific edge $(X_j \to Y_j)$ failed, not merely that the overall answer was wrong.
+The architecture (Figure~\ref{fig:architecture}, Appendix~\ref{app:architecture}) operates over a frozen LLM with three layers and two reward channels.

-\paragraph{Layer 2: Schema Adaptation (Outer Loop).} If an agent repeatedly commits the same reasoning error across unrelated domains, it reveals a \emph{cognitive failure mode} that edge-level revision cannot address.
-In LLM reasoning, the actuator is the same reasoning engine regardless of domain: an agent that fails to check for confounders in medical diagnosis will fail in financial forecasting, because the same cognitive operation is absent from both traces.
-ERM classifies high-regret CTL entries into a structural taxonomy (e.g., \textsc{ConfounderBlind}, \textsc{TransitionCostOmit}; see Appendix~\ref{app:algorithms} for the full taxonomy).
-When a failure mode frequency exceeds a threshold, a domain-independent reasoning guard is injected into the agent's meta-prompt for all future queries, repairing the reasoning engine itself.
-Guards are falsifiable: if a guard increases regret rather than reducing it, the guard is retracted via the same AGM contraction mechanism used for edge removal.
+\emph{Layer~1: Instance Correction.} On each subtask, the agent generates hypothesis $H_i$ conditioned on $G_t$, executes action $a_i$, and observes outcome $Y_i$.
+If $|\hat{Y}_i - Y_i| > \epsilon$, the system identifies which causal claims in $H_i$ produced the misprediction, queries the CTL for cumulative evidence, and contracts or reinforces edges via AGM revision.

-\paragraph{Layer 3: Epistemic Routing.} If residual epistemic regret remains persistently high for a specific task class despite Layer 1 and 2 corrections, the system routes future queries of that class to a different model or human reviewer, preventing trust in an agent that succeeds only by luck.
+\emph{Layer~2: Schema Adaptation.} When the same reasoning error recurs across unrelated domains, the system classifies it into a structural \emph{failure mode} $f_k$ from a predefined taxonomy $\mathcal{C}$ (Table~\ref{tab:failure-modes}).
+When a mode's recurrence count exceeds a threshold $\tau_f$, a domain-independent reasoning guard is injected into the meta-prompt.
+Guards are falsifiable: if a guard increases regret, it is retracted via AGM contraction.